 Backpacks are back—and no, we’re not talking about the ones with embroidered initials that are big enough to carry your textbooks.
 We’re talking about the numerous stylish and practical options brands are making.
 Think about it: Carrying all your gear evenly on your back is a lot more comfortable than a duffel bag, which weighs down one side more than the other.
 Plus, backpacks leave your hands free, so they're easy to bike, run, or just adventure with.

 We’ve scoured stores to find the latest and greatest on the backpack scene.
-Here are our favorite backpacks for every type of activity you'll be doing this summer.
+Here are our favorite backpacks for every type of activity you'll be doing.

 Best for a Day Trip